marsbroshok/mlops-labs/lab-000-setup/README.md

-# Setting up a lab environment.
+# Setting up an MLOps environment on GCP.

-A full lab environment is depicted on the below diagram.
+A reference environment for developing and operationalizing production grade ML training and serving workflows on GCP is depicted on the below diagram.

 ![Reference topolgy](/images/lab_300.png)